Sup2point0/weighted-list/README.md

 ## Features

-- Weighted randomised selection with a variety of constraints
+- Weighted randomised selection with constraints such as no-replacement, unique-only
+- Ergonomic interface targeted for each language
 - Utility methods to manipulate values and weights
 - In-place and pure variants of methods for flexibility
-- Conversions to and from a wide range of other data types
+- Conversions to and from other data types

 ### Future
 - Slice indexing[^slice]